Meet our Midwives

 Amy Jo grew up in rural Ohio, where much of her career had been spent working with adults with developmental disabilities.
 She earned her Bachelor’s degree in Women’s Studies with a minor in Psychology, while also dabbling in Occupational Therapy, at The Ohio State University in 1994.
 Over the years, her interest in natural medicine grew, which led her to the Pacific Northwest in 1996.
 She moved to Portland to pursue an education in Naturopathic Medicine and attended National College of Naturopathic Medicine for one year.
 She then took a detour to Alaska for a year and a half, and returned to Portland in 2001.
 After experiencing the births of her two sons, she found her calling in midwifery.
 She attended Birthingway College of Midwifery, and completed her training with Vivante Midwifery in 2012.
 Amy Jo is a Certified Professional Midwife and is licensed in Oregon and Washington.
 She is a member of the Oregon Midwifery Council.
 When not catching babies, Amy Jo enjoys spending time with her children, gardening, and cycling.

 Khady is a student at the Midwives College of Utah working toward becoming a Certified Professional Midwife.
 Midwifery is a second career for Khady.
-She previously completed a Bachelor of Arts degree in Political Science at Washington and Lee University in Lexington, VA and holds a Master’s Degree in The Politics and Administration of the European from the College of Europe in Bruges, Belgium.
+She previously completed a Bachelor of Arts degree in Political Science at Washington and Lee University in Lexington, VA and holds a Master’s Degree in The Politics and Administration of the European Union from the College of Europe in Bruges, Belgium.
 Khady has worked in the non-profit issue advocacy space supporting candidate and ballot measure campaigns across the country.
 She lived extensively in Germany, Senegal, Belgium, and the United States.
 She most recently lived in Washington, DC before embarking on 18 months of travel with her husband across the United States and South East Asia.
 Khady loves her new career track, and is delighted by the opportunity to be in service to birthing families.
 She is also very excited to learn from and work with the kind and talented midwives at Vivante.
 Khady has experience working as a Doula.
 She is fluent in French and German.
-Her hobbies include sewing, mindfulness exploration, jump roping, and learning natural home building techniques.
+Her hobbies include sewing, mindfulness exploration, jumping rope, and learning natural home building techniques.